Design & Innovation Policy

 By mapping and analysing the two design innovation ecosystems, this research proposed a set of concrete recommendations to the Welsh Government and Scottish Enterprise to improve existing innovation programmes and policy initiatives.

 People Powering Policy was a two-year AHRC fellowship led by Dr Anna Whicher to explore the role of design in policy-making.
 The project identified where and how design research enhanced policy-making through greater citizen involvement.

 Design4Innovation is a collaborative project organised by eight European partners dedicated to promoting design as a tool for user-centred innovation, and is funded under the Interreg Europe Programme of the European Commission.

-Dr Anna Whicher is Associate Director of Research at PDR.
+Professor Anna Whicher is Associate Director of Research at PDR.
 Her main research interest is in developing, implementing and evaluating policies using design methods with users and stakeholders.
 Anna is responsible for developing partnerships, conducting research, engaging users in co-creating policies and evaluating impact for government, innovation agencies, sector councils and trade associations in the UK, across Europe and around the world.
 In 2017, Anna was awarded an AHRC Policy Fellowship to explore how design research could enhance citizen engagement at different stages of the policy process.